-Tuomo Lähdesmäki Chairman of the board Elected for the period 2016-2018 from INSEAD and has completed the Stanford Executive Program.
+Business Administration from INSEAD and has completed the Stanford Executive Program.
 He is a founding partner of Boardman Oy, "the leading network developing active ownership and board work competences" in Finland, and he has previously, inter alia, been President and CEO of Elcoteq Network Oyj and Leiras Oy, General Manager at Swatch Group and Vice President at Nokia Mobile Phones.
-Mr Lähdesmaki is Chairman of the board for the following: Efore Oyj, Finland University Oy and Turku University Foundation sr. He is also a board member of Finnish Music Foundation sr, Fondia Oyj, Meconet Oy, Metsä Tissue Oyj, Vaaka Partners Oy, and Yliopiston Apteekki.
-Mr Lähdesmaki was elected to the Kitron Board as Chairman in 2014 and is also Chairman of Kitron's remuneration committee.
+Mr Lähdesmäki is Chairman of the board for the following: Efore Oyj, Finland University Oy and Turku University Foundation sr. He is also a board member of Fondia Oyj, Meconet Oy, Metsä Tissue Oyj and Yliopiston Apteekki.
+Mr Lähdesmäki was elected to the Kitron Board as Chairman in 2014 and is also Chairman of Kitron's remuneration committee.
+At 31 December 2017 Mr Lähdesmäki owned 100 000 shares in Kitron.